Hannah Darling and Grace Crawford qualify comfortably in Women's Amateur

 “Job done for now,” said Crawford, who is just 15.
 “I think it's two separate competitions, so I've completed the first challenge and now on to the next one.”

+Chloe Goadby, the 2021 Scottish champion, squeezed through on three-over, having shot a second-round 71, but defending champion Duncan, who bogeyed the last for a 74, agonisingly missed out on the same mark.

-Duncan, who’d opened with a 75, was among the later starters in the second round, with Japan’s Amy Jamashita on course to finish as the top qualifier on eight-under following a 66.
+Japan’s Amy Jamashita finished as the top qualifier on eight-under following a second-round 66.

+On her first visit to the UK, 17-year-old Yamashita ended up on the same mark as Italian Emilie Alba Paltrinieri but secured top spot on card countback.